 True, the best Bluetooth speakers are what you might call more practical, but they can’t play vinyl.
 For that, you’ll need one of the best record players, which we’ve cataloged for your convenience below.
 And it’s not like these are old relics, either: expect modernized hardware throughout, including some turntables that can even digitize your existing vinyl collection.

-The best record players and turntables you can buy
+The best record players and turntables you can buy right now

 Everything that made Rega one of the go-to turntable brands even during the format’s leanest years is here in the Planar 3/Elys 2 combination — and in spades.